rperezme-data/DAB_H12_Web-Scraping-challenge/README.md

 ### Script Summary
-The web application was built using Python, Flask, HTML & Bootstrap.
+The web application was built using Python, Flask, Jinja, HTML & Bootstrap.
 Data scraping was carried out using Beautiful Soup, Pandas and Splinter and a NoSQL Database (MongoDB) was used to store and retrieve data with PyMongo.

 ### Workflow